-- K. The Inspector General shall issue an advisory opinion within fourteen (14) days upon receiving a written request regarding the compatibility of an employee's prospective secondary employment or the compatibility of a prospective board member appointment. - L. The Inspector General shall furnish, electronically or in writing, a copy of the County Ethics Policy Manual prepared by the Department of Law to all contractors and lobbyists on or before the date of their first ethics training.
+- L. The Inspector General shall issue an advisory opinion within fourteen (14) days upon receiving a written request regarding the compatibility of an employee's prospective secondary employment or the compatibility of a prospective board member appointment. - M. In consultation with the Department of Law, the Inspector General shall prepare a comprehensive County Ethics Policy Manual, which shall include the requirements of this Title, Ohio Revised Code Chapter 102, Ohio Revised Code Sections 2921.42 and 2921.43, and such other materials deemed appropriate for distribution.
+The County Ethics Policy Manual shall be made publicly available online. - N. The Inspector General shall furnish, electronically or in writing, a copy of the County Ethics Policy Manual to all contractors and lobbyists on or before the date of their first ethics training.